Alfresco/docs-alfresco/content-services/latest/install/zip/index.md

 ## Install overview

-Use this section to get an overview of the main stages for installing Alfresco Content Services using the distribution zip.
+Use this section to get an overview of the main stages for installing Content Services using the distribution zip.
 It's designed for users who just need a simple checklist to follow.

-Only the main stages for setting up and configuring Alfresco Content Services are summarized.
-These include preparing your system for installation, installing the application, configuring it based on your requirements, and finally, testing and getting familiar with Alfresco Content Services.
+Only the main stages for setting up and configuring Content Services are summarized.
+These include preparing your system for installation, installing the application, configuring it based on your requirements, and finally, testing and getting familiar with Content Services.

 Before you start, validate that you have access to the prerequisite software so you can install them in the right order.
 This includes a JRE, a supported database, Tomcat application server, a message broker (i.e. ActiveMQ), Alfresco Search Services, and additional components (such as ImageMagick).

-> **Note:** ActiveMQ is required when manually installing Alfresco Content Services 6.2 onwards.
+> **Note:** ActiveMQ is required when manually installing Content Services 6.2 onwards.
 For more information on installing and configuring ActiveMQ, see [Configuring ActiveMQ](#LINK-activemq-overview.md).

 To get started, prepare your production server by installing the prerequisite software (JRE, database, and message broker) before continuing.